 The decrease in net cash provided by operating activities in 2010 primarily reflects a reduction in business performance related to weak economic conditions.
 Depreciation and amortization decreased by approximately \$16 million year over year primarily reflecting the accelerated depreciation of fixed assets related to Charges recorded during 2009.
 The decrease in charges for losses on inventories and receivables resulted from lower levels of bad debt expense and charges for shrinkage in 2010, compared to 2009.
 As previously discussed, the company wrote off approximately \$51 million of Construction In Progress related to impairment of certain software applications during the fourth quarter of 2010.
 This represents a non-cash expense, and therefore, it has been added back to our net earnings in the Consolidated Statements of Cash Flows to arrive at cash provided by operating activities.
-The restatement of net earnings had no significant impact on cash flow from operations in 2010, as the decrease in earnings was largely offset by a change in working capital items for the removal of the related tax receivable.
-The company's year-to-date 2010 earnings included recognition of non-cash settlements of certain tax positions and the release of certain valuation allowances in foreign jurisdictions.
+The company's year-to-date 2010 earnings included recognition of non-cash settlements of certain tax positions relating to open tax years and the release of certain valuation allowances in foreign jurisdictions.
 During the third quarter of 2009, non-cash valuation allowance charges of approximately \$322 million were recognized related to deferred tax assets in the U. S. and foreign tax jurisdictions.
 The 2009 period net loss included significant non-cash Charges that increased working capital accruals for severance and lease obligations.
-Working capital was a use of cash of approximately \$94 million in 2010 and source of cash of approximately \$207 million in 2009.
+Working capital was a use of cash of approximately \$177 million in 2010 and source of cash of approximately \$207 million in 2009.
 The working capital use of cash in 2010 reflects cash payments of approximately \$76 million related to these prior restructuring efforts, as well as payments on other accruals, and an increase in inventories.
 The source of cash in 2009 was driven by our continued focus on collecting accounts receivable balances and controlling our inventory levels.
 Working capital is influenced by a number of factors, including the aging of inventory and timing of vendor payments.
 The timing of payments is subject to variability during the year depending on a variety of factors, including the flow of goods, credit terms, timing of promotions, vendor production planning, new product introductions and working capital management.
 For our accounting policy on cash management, see Note A of the Notes to Consolidated Financial Statements.